Romantic Weekend Getaways in Arkansas

 Staying here made me feel like I had discovered a hidden corner of Arkansas hospitality, and I left already planning my return visit.

-This was the kind of place that made you forget your phone in your bag.
+Back in Eureka Springs, this was the kind of place that made you forget your phone in your bag.
 Surrounded by stained glass, heirloom furniture, and lush garden views, Arsenic & Old Lace Bed and Breakfast felt like stepping into a time when romance was unhurried.

 I loved how the Victorian charm wrapped around me the moment I walked through the door, making me feel both welcomed and transported back in time.

-My room was filled with thoughtful details: antique furnishings, soft linens, and a whirlpool tub that made me feel truly spoiled.
+My room for two days was filled with thoughtful details: antique furnishings, soft linens, and a whirlpool tub that made me feel truly spoiled.
 I especially appreciated how every corner seemed designed with comfort in mind, and I knew right away this would be my favorite place to return to after exploring town.

 Breakfast was another highlight.
 I enjoyed a hearty, home-cooked meal served in the elegant dining room, where I met other travelers and swapped stories.
 I thought it added such a personal touch, and it reminded me why I prefer staying in a B&B over a big hotel.

-What I loved most was how Old Lace captured the heart of Eureka Springs—it’s romantic, cozy, and full of character.
+What I loved most was how Old Lace captured the heart of Eureka Springs...it’s romantic, cozy, and full of character.
 For me, it’s a true hidden gem, and I couldn’t imagine a better getaway spot to relax, recharge, and experience the beauty of the Ozarks.

 6. Timeless luxury at the Capital Hotel, Little Rock

-The moment we walked into the Capital Hotel, I felt a hush, that kind of hush reserved for grand staircases, soaring ceilings, and silver service.
+The moment we walked into the 5-star Capital Hotel, I felt a hush, that kind of hush reserved for grand staircases, soaring ceilings, and silver service.

 I couldn't stop admiring the grand cast-iron façade and the ornate Victorian front, which instantly transported me to the late 1800s—what an amazing testament to history.